fivenorth-io/docs/docs/5n-dashboard/dar-management.md

 # DAR files management

-- From the home screen or the DARs page of the dashboard.
-Click "Upload DAR files".
-Select one ore many DAR files.
-You can also keep adding DAR file into the staging upload area by click the button again and select another file
+From the Home or DARs page:

+1. Click Upload DAR files.
+2. Select one or multiple DAR files.
+  - To stage additional files, click the button again and select more files.
-- You can also just drag and drop DAR files into the uploading area
+3. Alternatively, drag and drop DAR files into the upload staging area.
-- The files will then be automatically uploaded into the staging area
+4. Files are automatically added to the staging area.
-- You can enter a custom description for any DAR.
+5. (Optional) Enter a custom description for each DAR.
-- Then click "Commit packages" to actually send these DAR to participant and vet them.
+6. Click Commit packages to send the staged DARs to participants for vetting.

 ### Demo